JoshuaFrancisco/Spacecraft/README.md

 Team: Snowstorm Entertainment

+spacecraft.layout file is missing you can find that in the discord

-Game Development Project, uses codeblocks, OpenGL, and C++
+Game Development Project made with OpenGL and C++